kevinle108/vix-analysis/README.md

 - Finally, run `python main.py` to start the console app.

 ## Notes:
-- Because there was too many data points when visualizing the historical growth of VIX vs VFIAX, I added visualizations for just this year.
-The smaller data set helps show the inverse correlation nature of VIX and VFIAX.
-And to see this even more clearly, there is a visualization of VIX-inverse vs VFIAX.
+- Because there were too many data points when visualizing the historical growth of VIX vs VFIAX, I added visualizations for just this year (YTD).
+This smaller data set better visualizes the inverse correlation nature of VIX and VFIAX.
+And to see this relation even more clearly, there is a visualization of VIX-inverse vs VFIAX.

 ## Data Sources Used:
 Downloaded from Yahoo Finance, the csv files `./data/historical/^VIX.csv` and `./data/historical/VFIAX.csv` were used to analyze the historical correlation of VIX and VFIAX .
 For the recent YTD visualizations, the program calls the Yahoo Finance API to collect this year's VIX and VFIAX data.